MikeWLloyd/tumor-volume-shiny/documentation/help.md

 <img src="images/16.tv_TGI_plot.png" alt="" width="400"/>
 </p>

-This plot and table shows cross study tumor growth inhibition defined as the T/C ratio.
+This plot and table shows cross study tumor growth inhibition defined as the T/C ratio at the user defined time point (default "TGI Calc.
+Day" is 21).

 To measure antitumor activity of the treatment group compared to the control group, we considered the tumor growth treatment-to-control ratio (gamma<sub>t</sub>) estimated by one way ANOVA focused on time *t* as described in Supplemental Materials 1 in (Evrard et al. 2020).
+Data underlying this plot can be interpolated with the checkbox.

 Briefly, after log transforming the change in tumor volume (as defined above), a linear model is fit: